 To ensure that the boat is riding properly on the trailer supports, the trailer should be in a level position when hitched to the tow vehicle.
-With the trailer hooked up to the tow vehicle and the jack stowed, measure from the bottom of the frame (behind the swing tongue) to the ground.
-This measurement should be 20.5"-21.5," failure to adjust to this height may prematurely activate the surge brakes.
+With the trailer hooked up to the tow vehicle and the jack stowed, a quick way to measure paralellism is to measure the distance from the ground to the bottom of the frame at or between the tires, and measure from the ground to the bottom of the frame at the swing tongue.
+Ensure that the measurements are even.
+Failure to run the trailer parallel to the ground may prematurely activate the surge brakes.
 This can be corrected in a number of different ways.
 For example, air pressure adjustable shock absorbers may be installed on the tow vehicle, or you can switch from a weight-carrying to a weight-distributing hitch.
 Consult with the tow vehicle's dealer or manufacturer.

 If the total weight on the loaded trailer exceeds the load capacity of the hitch on the tow vehicle, the trailer may break free, which may result in serious injury or death and/or property damage.

-Never Attach The Trailer To Any Device Between The Trailer And The Tow Vehicle may be built or marketed with the idea of improving stability in towing, but instead, devices of this nature may create a very unstable condition in which control of the trailer may be lost during towing.
+Never Attach The Trailer To Any Device Between The Trailer And The Tow Vehicle for towing a boat.
+Devices like the one shown in the photo may be built or marketed with the idea of improving stability in towing, but instead, devices of this nature may create a very unstable condition in which control of the trailer may be lost during towing.
 The MasterCraft trailer was designed and built to be attached directly to the tow vehicle, and the trailer should only be attached in that manner.
 This is especially critical in maintaining the proper weight balance, which is described in more detail in this section of the Owner's Manual.

-The photo shows an example of an improper device attached between a trailer and tow vehicle that may create a dangerous condition for towing a boat.
-Devices like the one shown in the photo
+The photo shows an example of an improper device attached between a trailer and tow vehicle that may create a dangerous condition